BachiLi/learning_halide_docs/docs/purpose.rst

 - We provide a more lightweight introduction to Halide about what it can do and how to do it, with less focus on the scheduling language, assuming the autoscheduler can provide an efficient schedule.

 - We show real Halide code examples and provides explanation on them, so that the readers can have a better understanding of Halide's capability.
-We also briefly discuss the strategy one can do when manually scheduling the pipeline.
+We also briefly discuss the strategy for manually scheduling the pipeline.

 - We show how to incorporate learning components in Halide programs with automatic differentiation, and how Halide interacts with deep learning frameworks such as PyTorch.